comp129/comp55/docs/labs/15-Figma.md

 To simulate a screen space for our graphics window we will select a frame and then click and drag to create a new frame

-Drag this to about 1240 x 1080 so, a standard screen resolution.
+Drag this to about 1240 x 1080, a screen resolution.
-// gif to create a frame ?

 ### Adding a Rectangle